datwiz-alt/data-analyst-learning-journey-renewed/README.md

-# data-analyst-learning-journey-renewed
-the journey  of a thousand miles begin with a step they say, let see how better we can get with data in one month
 # 📊 Data Analyst Learning Journey

 Welcome to my **1-Month Data Analyst Roadmap** repository 🚀
+The journey  of a thousand miles begin with a step they say, let see how better we can get with data in one month.
 This repo documents my progress, practice, and projects as I learn the essential skills to become a Data Analyst.

 ---